Tatiana-kik/ImageScalerBot/README.md

 ## 4. Telegram Bot Implementation

 For this telegram bot the `aiogram` framework was used.

-...
+## 5. Logging Implementation

+"Logging" module was used for logging.
+It saves all info and debug level notes in "bot_logger.log" file in "append" mode.

-## 5. Image Upscaling Implementation
+## 6. Image Upscaling Implementation

 We used the model *EDSR*